-Netherlands bars Turkish foreign minister's plane from landing
+Protests after Netherlands bars Turkish FM

 The Dutch will vote Wednesday in national elections in a campaign that has focused heavily on the issue of immigration from Muslim countries.

-Far-right presidential candidate Geert Wilders praised the decision to bar the Turkish minister from speaking in Rotterdam, taking credit due to the influence of his party, the Party For Freedom, or PVV.
+Far-right politician Geert Wilders praised the decision to bar the Turkish minister from speaking in Rotterdam, taking credit due to the influence of his party, the Party For Freedom, or PVV.

 "Great!
 Thanks to heavy PVV- pressure a few days before the Dutch elections our government did NOT allow the Turkish minister to land here," Wilders wrote.

-Note: Correction: A previous version of this story misstated the nature of Dutch far-right Freedom Party leader Geert Wilders' campaign.
-He is campaigning in the Netherlands' general election for greater party representation in the House of Representatives.